OctHe/ICE/README.md

     - gdb
     - lldb

+## File tree

+The file tree after installing ice will be

+	~
+	|-- .bashrc
+	|-- .zshrc
+	|-- .vim/
+	|-- .config/
+		|-- nvim/
+		|-- micro/
+	|--.local/
+		|-- bin/
+			|-- micro

 # Shell

 In Ubuntu/Debian, the follow command can be used to install packages

     sudo apt install zsh git

-In OpenSuse, it uses `zypper` as the manager, so
+In OpenSUSE, it uses `zypper` as the manager, so

-    sudo zypper install zsh git
+    sudo zypper install git

+In the above command, only git is installed.

 ## Bash and bash-it